-Many women in midlife struggle with sticking to habit changes that will improve their health and give them the best possible chance at losing their belly fat that commonly collects around their middle.
-These 10 mini habit changes for women in midlife might just change all that.
+So many women in midlife struggle with sticking to habit changes that will improve their health and give them the best possible chance at losing their belly fat that commonly collects around their middle.

 It’s a shitty time constantly trying to keep up with all of the changes going on in our bodies during midlife.
 Absolutely none of the changes we experience summon up that feeling of “Gee, I’m so glad I made it here so I could get to enjoy this wonderful symptom” response.
 Except perhaps the cessation of our period.